Lung cancer is the growth of malignant cells in one or both of your lungs.

-- Shortness of breath
+- Worsening shortness of breath

-A risk factor is anything that increases your chances of developing lung cancer.
+A risk factor is anything that increases your chances pf developing lung cancer.
 It is possible to develop lung cancer with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing lung cancer.
 Risk factors for lung cancer include:

 Almost all lung cancer is found in people over the age of 40 years, but it is most common in men after the age of 65 years.

-African-Americans, both men and women, carry a substantially higher risk of lung cancer than Caucasians.
+African Americans, both men and women, carry a substantially higher risk of lung cancer than Caucasians.

 Nearly 85% of all lung cancers are associated with smoking.
 Smoking is considered a direct and main cause, especially of small cell cancer.
 The risk of lung cancer increases with the number of years a person has been smoking and the number of cigarettes they have smoked in their life.
 Smoking includes other forms of tobacco, such as that which is found in pipes and cigars.
 Long-term exposure to secondhand smoke also contributes to an increased risk of lung cancer.

 Exposure to lung irritants such as asbestos, wood smoke, burning coal, mine dust, metals, and paint increase the risk of lung cancer.
 Long-term or heavy exposure to radon, a naturally occurring radioactive gas that seeps into buildings, is also associated with the development of lung cancer.
 Even air pollutants from the combustion of diesel fuel and other fossil fuels have been linked to lung cancer.

 Those with close family members who have had lung cancer carry a higher risk of developing in themselves.
 This risk is higher if the relative was 60 years old or younger when they developed it.